spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 ## Permissions

-Blueprints permissions are managed by [Spaces](../spaces/README.md).
-You can only create, update and delete a blueprint in a Space you have **admin** access to but can be read by anyone with **read** access to the Space.
+Blueprint permissions are managed by [Spaces](../spaces/README.md).
+You can only create, update, and delete a blueprint in a Space where you have **admin** access, but it can be read by anyone with **read** access to the Space.

-Once the blueprint is published and you want to create a stack from it, the **read** access will be enough as long as you have **admin** access to the Space where the stack will be created.
+Once the blueprint is published and you want to create a stack from it, **read** access will be enough as long as you have **admin** access to the Space where the stack will be created.

 ## How to create a Blueprint

 Choose `Blueprints` on the left menu and click on `Create blueprint`.
 As of now, we only support YAML format.
-The template engine will be familiar for those who used GitHub Actions before.
+The template engine will be familiar to those who have used GitHub Actions before.

-The absolute minimum you'll need to provide is `name`, `space`, `vcs` and `vendor`; all others are optional.
+The absolute minimum you'll need to provide is `name`, `space`, `vcs`, and `vendor`; all others are optional.
 Here's a small working example:

 {% raw %}